Fellowship (medicine): United States

 In the US, the majority of fellowships are accredited by the Accreditation Council for Graduate Medical Education ("ACGME") or, to a lesser extent, the American Board of Physician Specialties in select states.
 There are fellowship programs that are not ACGME accredited, yet are well received, given the importance of being a Board-Certified Physician in a primary specialty, where a Fellowship is often more based on demand and research productivity.
+Not ACGME accredited means that accreditation is not available for specialty/subspecialty or has not been obtained by the program or accreditation by a professional organization or accrediting body other than the ACGME is not sufficient to consider the program accredited or program that provide clinical training to physician.
+(Exceptions to this include clinical residency programs for PhDs that require approval by their accrediting body by the UWSOM and Sponsoring Institution Designated Institutional Official (DIO)) or program with a training component directly related to medical education or clinical practice.

 Requirements

 In general, ACGME accredited programs require completion of ACGME-accredited, RCPSC-accredited or CFPC- accredited residency program, however, exceptions for an ACGME-International- accredited residency programs and non-ACGME-accredited residency programs are possible.
-International medical graduates must be ECFMG certified.
-Some fellowship specialties require participation in special matching programs such as Specialties Matching Service® (SMS®) or SF Match.
+International medical graduates must complete residency or fellowship training in the home country, be ECFMG certified, and complete Step 3.
+Some fellowship specialties require participation in special matching programs such as Specialties Matching Service (SMS) or SF Match.
+However most of the non-ACGME-accredited fellowships do not take part in any match program.

 Combined fellowships

 There are a number of programs offering a combined fellowship, training in two or more sub-specialties as part of a single program.
+For example: